 - SCI 4310 Natural Science Research Project

 - SCI 3303 Geology and Ecology of the Southwest US

 - SCI 3304 Geology and Ecology of Hawaii

 A sufficient number of credit hours to bring the total number of hours to 128, of which 39 must be upper-level.

-ALL students are required to complete the following general graduation requirements during their Junior or Senior terms:
+ALL students are required to complete a collegiate assessment of proficiency during their Junior or Senior terms.